|

 1 tablespoon cilantro, finely chopped, for garnish

 In a large bowl, season lamb pieces with salt and pepper.
+In a

-heat two tablespoons of cooking oil, brown lamb pieces, and set aside.
-Drain the
+non-stick pan, heat two tablespoons of cooking oil, brown lamb pieces, and

-oil, and heat three tablespoons of oil, splitter fenugreek till it turns dark.
+set aside.
+Drain the oil, and heat three tablespoons of oil, splitter

-Add turmeric, bay leaves and chopped onions, and sauté till light brown.
-Add garlic, ginger,
+and sauté till light brown.
+Add garlic, ginger, chili, cumin and curry

-chili, cumin and curry powder.
+powder.
 Stir for 1 min in low heat.
 Add cauliflower to the onion mixture.
-Stir-fry till wilting occurs.
-Transfer browned lamb

-pieces to the pan, mix well for about two minutes.
-Add tomatoes and
+well for about two minutes.
+Add tomatoes and broth to the lamb mixture.
+Bring

-broth to the lamb mixture.
-Bring the heat to low and stew the mixture until the
+the heat to low and stew the mixture until the lamb pieces are tender and the

-consistency, about 15 minutes or more.
 Do not overcook cauliflower.
-It should
+It should retain its structure intact.
+Add peas

-retain its structure intact.
-Add peas and cook for another few minutes over low
+and cook for another few minutes over low heat.
+Garnish with chopped

-heat.
-Garnish with chopped cilantro.
+cilantro.
 Serve with rice and roti (flat bread).

 Lamb-Stuffed Cabbage Rolls